-The following is management's discussion and analysis ("MD&A") of the operating and financial results of ROK Resources Inc. ("ROK" or the "Company"), for the three months and year ended December 31, 2024, as compared to the three months and year ended December 31, 2023, as well as information and expectations concerning the Company's outlook based on currently available information.
+The following is management's discussion and analysis ("MD&A") of the operating and financial results of ROK Resources Inc. ("ROK" or the "Company"), for the three months ended March 31, 2025, as compared to the three months ended March 31, 2024, as well as information and expectations concerning the Company's outlook based on currently available information.

-This MD&A should be read in conjunction with ROK's audited annual financial statements for the year ended December 31, 2024, as well as the audited annual financial statements for the year ended December 31, 2023 prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB"), together with the accompanying notes.
+This MD&A should be read in conjunction with ROK's interim condensed financial statements for the three months ended March 31, 2025, as well as the audited annual financial statements for the year ended December 31, 2024, prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB"), together with the accompanying notes.